Remove Old Hardwood Floor Wax Build Up

 Types Of Removal

-Larger heavily waxed floors may require very rough sanding with a drum sander.
-Professionals differ on what sanding grit should be used with some as low as 36.
+Larger heavily waxed floors will require very rough sanding with a drum sander for the best result.
+Professionals differ on what sanding grit should be used with some as low as 12.
 What also may be unknown is what was under the wax.
-Older shellac finishes may be under years of buildup.
+Older shellac finishes may be under years of buildup as shown in our quickie video below.

 Be Careful Of Miracle Hyped Products